ys7yoo/PiTutorial/README.md

 ## Exercise
   * Install git on your system.

-    On Ubuntu, you can simply run:
+    On Ubuntu, you can install git using apt-get:
        ```bash
-       sudo apt install git
+       sudo apt-get install git
        ```

     On OSX, first install [Macport](https://www.macports.org/install.php) and then install git: